NVIDIA/NeMo/README.md

 **20B configuration:**

-The 20B model uses 80 nodes with 8 GPUs per node by default, and bf16 data type for training, and can be trained in about one week.
+The 20B model uses the bf16 data type.
+It can be trained in about 7 days using 80 nodes with 8 GPUs per node.
 The model includes 44 transformer layers, a hidden size of 6144, and 48 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model uses tensor parallelism of 8.
 For the details on all the parameters, see the 20b.yaml